cognusion/go-memoryguard/README.md

     ErrOut *log.Logger
     // KillChan will be closed if/when the process is killed KillChan chan struct{}
+    // KillError will be any error returned by the "Kill" operation.
+Varies widely by OS.
+Usually nil.
+    KillError error
     // StatsFrequency updates the internal frequency to which statistics are emitted to the debug logger.
 Default is 1 minute.
     StatsFrequency time.Duration
     // contains filtered or unexported fields